This page provides a list of subject specific terms used in national reporting on adoptions by the Australian Institute of Health and Welfare.

 non-government arranging body: an agency approved to undertake adoption arrangements in Australia that is not owned or controlled by the Australian Government or by a state or territory government.
 Such agencies might include church organisations, registered charities, non-profit organisations, companies and cooperative societies and associations.

-non-Hague adoption: an adoption where the Hague Convention had not entered into force in the adoptive child's country of origin before the file of the applicant(s) was sent.
+non-Hague adoption: an adoption from a country with which Australia did not have an active intercountry adoption program, and where the Hague Convention had not entered into force in the adoptive child’s country of origin before the file of the applicant(s) was sent.

 other (known adoption): an adoption for a child/children adopted by the commissioning (surrogate) parent(s), whether the commissioning parent(s) is/are a relative or not.